mlaparie/yocto-utils/README.md

 - `awk`
 - optional: `bat` (beware that on Debian, the `bat` binary is actually called `batcat`, meaning you may need to run `sudo ln -s $(which batcat) /usr/bin/bat` for `yoctofzf` to find it)
 - optional: `r-base` (the name of the package may change depending on the distribution, check `R` and `r-core` too).
-- optional: _R_ packages to be installed within _R_ with `install.packages(c("data.table", "dplyr", "ggplot2", "htmlwidgets", magrittr", "plotly", "viridis", "wesanderson"))`; each of these packages may have their own compiling dependencies; typically the distribution package `libcurl4-openssl-dev` or its variant in your distribution may be required
+- optional: _R_ packages to be installed within _R_ with `install.packages(c("data.table", "dplyr", "ggplot2", "htmlwidgets", "lubridate", "magrittr", "plotly", "viridis", "wesanderson"))`; each of these packages may have their own compiling dependencies; typically the distribution package `libcurl4-openssl-dev` or its variant in your distribution may be required

 ## Usage